zoeyzyhu/pydisort/README.md

 DISORT (Discrete Ordinate Radiative Transfer) is a widely-used algorithm that calculates the scattering and absorption of radiation in a medium.
 The original DISORT algorithm was developed by Stamnes et al. in 1988 and was implemented in `FORTRAN`.
 Later, Timothy E. Dowling (1999) ported the algorithm to `C`, resulting in the widely-used implementation known as `cdisort`.
 The `cdisort` library is extensively utilized in atmospheric and remote sensing applications.
 Notably, it is an integral component of the `libRadtran` radiative transfer model, widely employed in atmospheric and remote sensing studies.

 Building upon the aforementioned work, we have developed a `C++` wrapper for the `cdisort` library and subsequently created a `Python` package.
-The C++ wrapper serves two primary purposes: (1) providing a modern C++ interface for the cdisort library to facilitate future development involving DISORT, and (2) establishing the foundation for the Python package's bindings.
-The Python package is designed to be user-friendly, making it easy to install and integrate into a diverse range of applications.
+The C++ wrapper serves two primary purposes: (1) providing a modern C++ interface for the `cdisort` library to facilitate future development involving DISORT, and (2) establishing the foundation for the Python package's bindings.
+The Python package, which is binded upon the C++ wrapper via `pybind11`, is designed to be user-friendly, making it easy to install and integrate into a diverse range of applications.

 ![-----------------------------------------------------](img/rainbow.png)